robinfire110/NoGS/README.md

 * Base Website Block Code - https://dev.to/penge/learn-the-most-useful-chrome-apis-by-creating-block-site-chrome-extension-2de8

 # Thanks!
  I hope this extension fits the niche for anyone who needs it.
+This is my first chrome extension and served as a fun project to learn the ropes of it while helping a friend.
 After the 1.2 version, I'm going to consider this extension finished unless some massive bug or such is discovered.
 If you find any such bug, or want to request a feature be added, feel free to let me know and I'll see what I can do.
  Thanks!